-- Failure to send a note within three (3) days of the absence upon returning to school. - Failure to secure prior approval from the principal for administrative approved absences. - Failure to secure prior permission from the principal for out-of-town trips. - Failure to provide a medical/clinical excuse after a student has accumulated ten (10) parent notes for the year.
+- Failure to send a note within three (3) days of the absence upon returning to school. - Failure to secure prior approval from the principal for administrative approved absences. - Failure to secure prior permission from the principal for out-of-town trips. - Failure to provide a medical/clinical excuse after a student has submitted five (5) parent notes in a semester.